 Our leader, Stephan, showed up a bit later, and we drove out onto the field to get setup. » Read the rest

-But this weekend is the height of the summer, lots of people are on holidays, and more importantly, the date conflicted with the annual big StarFest up near Collingwood. » Read the rest
+But this weekend is the height of the summer, lots of people are on holiday, and more importantly, the date conflicted with the annual big StarFest up near Collingwood. » Read the rest